 As usual it was delicious and full of flavour.
 The beef was meltingly tender and the garnishes added to the dish.
 I always love the care and attention that Lisa pays to each and every dish.
 This isn’t just thrown togther, this is food artistry made with love and passion.
 The result is amazing cooking and delicious food.

 I once more went again with the tempura chicken hirata bun.
-The steamed bun is made with activated charcoal and inside
+The steamed bun is made with activated charcoal and inside is a couple pieces of crispy tempura chicken.

 I do like the combination of flavours and textures in the bun.